Bixilon/Minosoft/ReadMe.md

 ## Downloads / Installation

 Because we have no releases or tags yet, we don't build any versions ourselves.
-This will soon™ change.
+This will change soon™.

 ### Linux